star_icon

 Counter Play: Add accessibility experts as essential to the job description or hire an accessibility expert in a vital role.

-Play #7: Make People with Disabilities Part of the Research and Hire Them
+Play #7: Hire and Make People with Disabilities Part of the Research

 • Join hands with organizations that work for disabled people.